centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 1;user1
 ```

-If you want to retrieve the Contact Groups that are linked to a specific ACL Group, use the **GETCONTACTGROUP** action:
+If you want to retrieve the contact groups that are linked to a specific access group, use the **GETCONTACTGROUP** action:

 ``` shell
 centreon -u admin -p 'centreon' -o ACLGROUP -a getcontactgroup -v "ACL Group test"